An invariant-theoretic approach to three weight enumerators of self-dual quantum codes: Weight Enumerators of Quantum Codes

-We close this section with the following example that illustrates how to use the language of group actions and invariant theory to understand the weight enumerator $B(x,y)$ of a formally self-dual quantum code $Q$.
-We will take the same language to understand the double weight enumerator $C(x,y,z,w)$ and the complete weight enumerator $D(M)$ for $Q$ in Sections \ref{sec4} and \ref{sec5}.
+We close this section with the following remark that illustrates how to use the language of group actions and invariant theory to understand the weight enumerator $B(x,y)$ of a formally self-dual code $Q$.
+We will take the same language to examine the algebraic properties of the double weight enumerator $C(x,y,z,w)$ and the complete weight enumerator $D(M)$ for $Q$ in Sections \ref{sec4} and \ref{sec5}.

-\begin{exam}{\rm Suppose that $Q=((n,K))_q$ denotes a formally self-dual quantum code and consider its weight enumerator $B(x,y)$.
+\begin{rem}{\rm Suppose that $Q$ denotes a formally self-dual code of type $((n,K))_q$.
+Let us consider the weight enumerator $B(x,y)$ of $Q$.
 Note that $B(x,y)$ is a homogeneous polynomial of degree $n$ in $\C[x,y]$.
 By the MacWilliams identity (\ref{Mac1}) and (\ref{eq2.16}), we see that

 We define A direct verification shows that $\upsigma^2=I_2$ and so $\upsigma^{-1}=\upsigma$.
 Using the language of group actions and invariant theory (see Section \ref{sec3} below for details), we have